 - Air Quality

 - Archaeological Sites

 - Design Standards

 - Displacements

 - Environmental Justice

 - Hazardous Materials

 - Noise

 - Prime Farmland

 - Right-of-Way Acres

 - Socio-Economic

 - Ungulates

 - Water Quality

 - Wetlands and Tributaries

 - Estimated Construction Cost

 - Historic Sites

 - Plant Species and Communities of Concern

 - Regulatory Floodways and Floodplains

 - Safety

 - State Sensitive Species

 - Threatened and Endangered Species

 - Visual Analysis

 - Weather

 As a result of the screening process, four alternatives were forwarded for detailed analysis in the DEIS; the No Action Alternative plus one alternative from the western, central and eastern corridors: W-4, C-3 and E-2.
 Maintaining a representative alternative from each corridor ensured the evaluation of a full range of reasonable alternatives.
 The remaining Action Alternatives were eliminated from further review.
 The results of the Level Two Screening were presented in a public meeting on January 18 and 19, 2006.
-The resource effects were based on a conceptual level of information and design, available at the time.
 The rationale for eliminating alternatives from further consideration or forwarding them for detailed analysis is summarized in Table 7.
 Level Two Screening Results.
 The details of the benefits and effects that were considered are described in the Screening of Alternatives Technical Report.